Birdwatching and Wildlife Experience in the Heart of South America -

 What if I have to cancel my trip?

 For advice on all medical matters, speak with your doctor before you travel.
-Yellow fever vaccination may be recommended.
+Dengue and Yellow fever vaccination may be recommended.
 Paraguay has recently been declared free of malaria by the WHO.

 Is Paraguay safe?